tobyqin/blog_hexo/_posts/2016-10-20-assertion-in-python.md

 Expected <foo> to be case-insensitive equal to <BAR>, but was not.
 ```

-Before I found this package I am still thinking about write a common assertion for EF Labs, but now, I don't think I should spend time to invent the wheel again.
+Before I found this package I am thinking about writing common assertion package for Labs, but now, I don't think I should spend time to invent the wheel again.

-### 小结
+### Summary 总结

-Assertion is really important to a system, it can increase stability and save your time in debugging.
+Assertion is pretty important to a system, it can increase stability and save your time in debugging.

 Replacing all built-in assertion to 3rd party assertion in your code is not a good idea, because IDE like PyCharm knows nothing about that, so it will not provide auto-completion for those assertion.

-So my suggestion is, using more powerful assetion in scenarios that you really want to verify something, keeping built-in assertion where you might fall in a pitfall, and with enssential message.
+So my suggestion is, using more powerful assert functions in scenarios that you really want to verify something, keeping built-in assertion where you might fall in a pitfall, and with essential message.
+Keep It Simple and Stupid.